 5 Reasons to Live in Old City Philadelphia

-Here are a few of the best reasons to live in Old City, Philadelphia:
+Here are a few of the best reasons to choose an apartment in Old City, Philadelphia:

 Old City’s one-of-a-kind history is perfectly juxtaposed with trendy activities and places to go.
 Old City is packed with some of the city’s leading restaurants and shops.
 There are more than 80 dining options in the neighborhood, from fine dining to corner cheesesteak shops.
 Fashion boutiques and home décor stores can be found on just about every street, earning Old City the honor of being known as the city’s “Most Stylish Neighborhood.”
 Old City locals love to explore the numerous cafes, galleries, and restaurants.
 On 3rd Street, Old City-ers love to visit the plethora of unique art galleries and clothing boutiques that fill the street.
 Stores of this kind are a defining factor of Old City, as many from the community gather every month for First Friday, an event where vendors fill the streets selling goods and art.
 These leisurely activities serve as a perfect lifestyle for those looking to slow down and relax.